dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 In software, there are no shortcuts.
 Success takes dedication and hard work.

-In your quest of getting to the next level, use these 5 tips to guide your effort:
+As you get to the next level, use these 5 tips to guide your effort:

 ## 1. Go beyond languages and frameworks